-Iran has extensive economic relations with both Syria and Lebanon, countries where Iran asserts that core interests are at stake.
-The compliance of Syrian or Lebanese banks and other institutions with international sanctions against Iran has always been limited, and Iran has sought to use banks in Lebanon to provide financial assistance to Hezbollah as well as to the regime of Syrian President Bashar Al Assad.
-To try to curb this activity, the Trump Administration has increasingly sought to sanction Lebanese banks for facilitating Iranian aid to Hezbollah, although in the process perhaps weakening the Lebanese banking system and aggravating Lebanon's economic downturn in 2019.
+Iran has extensive economic relations with and political influence in both Syria and Lebanon.
+Iran has sought to use banks in Lebanon to provide financial assistance to Hezbollah as well as to the regime of Syrian President Bashar Al Asad.
+The Trump Administration has sanctioned some Lebanese banks and Lebanese politicians for supporting Hezbollah and Iran, although in the process perhaps weakening the Lebanese banking system and aggravating Lebanon's economic downturn.
+In July 2020, U.S. officials threatened to impose sanctions on Lebanon if the government moves forward with a Hezbollah suggestion that the country ease its financial difficulties by buying oil from Iran.87

-In January 2017, Iran and Syria signed a series of economic agreements giving Iranian firms increased access to Syria's mining, agriculture, and telecommunications sectors, as well as management of a Syrian port.87 In July 2019, Gibraltar diverted an Iranian tanker delivering oil to Syria, a transaction that violated EU sanctions on Syria.
-The ship reportedly delivered the oil to Syria after its release by Gibraltar in August 2019.
+In January 2017, Iran and Syria signed a series of economic agreements giving Iranian firms increased access to Syria's mining, agriculture, and telecommunications sectors, as well as management of a Syrian port.88 In July 2019, Gibraltar diverted an Iranian tanker delivering oil to Syria, a transaction that violated EU sanctions on Syria.
+The ship delivered the oil to Syria after its release by Gibraltar in August 2019.